nolanMinsung/ExpandableCell/README.md

 ### 2. Define a custom view controller by inheriting `ExpandableCellCollectionViewController`
 - You can define simple layout properties like insets when initializing.
 - you can manage data source of collection view in the view controller.
-- `ExpandableCellCollectionViewController` adopts `UICollectionViewDataSource` protocol, so you can just implement `UICollectionViewDataSource`-related methods in this view controller.
+- `ExpandableCellCollectionViewController` adopts `UICollectionViewDataSource` protocol, so if you want to implement `UICollectionViewDataSource`-related methods, you can just override the methods in this view controller(just like using UICollectionViewController).

 ```swift
 import UIKit